First FDA-Cleared AI Agent and LLM Enabled Device Confirmed

 -> conversational output / app UI / provider portal

-The LLM Questions FDA Does Not Answer Publicly 🔗
+The LLM Questions UpDoc Does Not Answer Publicly 🔗

 The public 2024 reporting said UpDoc used multiple LLM providers, including GPT-4 through Azure OpenAI, Google Cloud MedLM, and Vertex AI.
 The FDA public record, however, does not identify a foundation model, prompt stack, temperature, top-p, model version, runtime orchestration pattern, validation harness, or prompt/configuration management system.